Lucia (2019) – Argentina

 11-year old rape victim denied abortion and forced to give birth by C-section

-In her 23rd week of pregnancy, a court order was issued granting permission for Lucia’s abortion (even though court intervention is not required under the law).
+In her 23rd week of pregnancy, a court order was issued granting permission for Lucia’s abortion, even though court intervention is not required under the law.
 But several doctors at Eva Perón Hospital refused to perform the abortion, exercising their “right” to conscientious objection.
-Two other doctors stepped in and performed a “micro” C-section, claiming an abortion was too risky for the girl.
-Although it’s unclear exactly what happened and why, they may have been under pressure from hospital officials not to do an abortion and instead attempt to “save both lives”, even though the court order never specificed that.
-(The baby was extracted alive but is not expected to survive.)
+Two other doctors stepped in and performed a “micro” C-section, deciding an abortion was too risky for the girl because of her small size and the fact she was suffering from hypertension.
+(The baby was extracted alive but died 10 days later.)
 The two doctors who did the C-section were angry at the politicization of Lucia’s case.

-Women’s rights activists and one of the doctors who performed the C-section also cited political reasons for the systemic violation of the girl’s rights, saying that Tucumán’s governor, Juan Manzur, used Lucia to push a political agenda.
+Women’s rights activists also cited political reasons for the systemic violation of the girl’s rights, because Tucumán’s governor, Juan Manzur, used Lucia to push a political agenda.
 The provincial Secretary of Health, Gustavo Vigliocco, claimed to be personally involved and that the girl wanted to continue the pregnancy, also falsely claiming he himself “cannot not make any decision.”
 A doctor who performed the C-section, Dr. Cecilia Ousset, said: “We saved the life of an 11-year-old girl who was tortured for a month by the provincial health system.
 For electoral reasons they [the authorities] prevented the legal interruption of the pregnancy and forced the little girl to give birth.”
 Feminist activist Mariana Carbajal said the government treated Lucia “like a receptacle, like an incubator.”

 Read full articles:

 - Washington Post, Feb 28, 2019